smeghead/php-class-diagram/README.md

 ### Package Diagram

-You can visualize package dependencies by creating a package relationship diagram with php-class-diagram.
+You can visualize package dependencies by creating a package relationship diagram using php-class-diagram.

 ```bash
 $ vendor/bin/php-class-diagram --package-diagram test/fixtures/dependency-loops